baileyheit/Spotify_DataScience/project/project.md

 strongest relationship with popularity scores were energy, danceability, loudness, and acousticness.
 For categorical variables, we saw that there seemed to be a strong relationship between genre and popularity scores, and time signatures and popularity scores.
+After seeing which variables appeared to influence popularity the most, we used linear regression and bootstrapping to help verify which variables actually had a significant effect on popularity.

 The results of our model selection showed that genre is the strongest predictor of popularity scores.
-The best model with the highest R-squared value was the model containing genre, danceability, loudness, acousticness, liveness, speechiness, and valence.
+The best model with the highest R-squared value was the model containing genre, danceability, loudness, speechiness, and valence.
 There were a few things that we found surprising in the result of the model selection.
 First, the selected model did not include energy, even though the visualizations showed a strong, positive relationship between energy and danceability.
 Second, the selected model included valence, which during our initial visualizations did not show a clear relationship with popularity scores.
-Third, the coefficient for acousticness in the model was positive, even though our initial visualizations showed that it had a negative overall relationship with popularity scores.
 The rest of the results were as expected by the visualizations we had produced.
 Variables that showed a positive relationship with popularity scores in the scatter plot had a positive coefficient, and variables that showed a negative relationship with popularity scores in the plot had a negative coefficient.

 Our permutation and bootstrapping analyses were conducted in order to verify the trends noted in our initial visualizations and the model